jacobwenzel1/4ball-start/README.md

-Code written by David Fink and Rob Muhlestein Background and other by Jacob Wenzel
+Code written by David Fink and Rob Muhlestein;
+Background and other by Jacob Wenzel